AlexanderMakarov/tgjournals/README.md

 ## 4. Production Deployment

-For production, deploy your application to a server with a public domain and set the webhook on Telegram server side to avoid abusing by third parties.
+For production, deploy your application to Google Cloud Run v2 and set the webhook on Telegram server side to avoid abusing by third parties.

 ### Webhook Security